Frequently Asked Questions Agents Have About Joining an FMO/IMO

-We provide a CRM, Quoting Tool and Online Medicare Advantage Electronic Scope of Appointment and PDP Sales Enrollment Tools (with select carriers) for our contracted agents.
+We provide a CRM, Quoting Tools for you and your website, and Online Medicare Advantage Electronic Scope of Appointment and PDP Sales Enrollment Tools (with select carriers) for our contracted agents.
 As far as websites go we can give you guidance on what to do and where to go to develop your website.

 After approval of your on-boarding application, we will send you a carrier portfolio for your area.